Keep your vehicles and equipment clean

 Plant fragments, seeds, soil or mud containing seeds of a declared weed are all forms of contamination.

-Types of vehicles and equipment for cleaning can include any of the following:
+Types of vehicles and equipment for cleaning can include:

 - tractors and implements (slashers)

 - earth moving machinery (bulldozers)

 - harvesting equipment

 How to clean

 You must have dedicated wash-down areas that can be monitored for weed germination.

 It's an offence to move vehicles, machinery and other equipment contaminated by a declared weed.